stealthybouncer/fit-file-mapper/config/prompts.md

 - **Package Manager**: Use Astral UV for fast Python package management
 - **Dependency Management**: Use pyproject.toml for modern Python project configuration

+## prompt 5
+optimize the container to use a build and prod baseimage